How to download

-If you were not asked to specify a folder (usually on your desktop) when downloading your files, then your PDFs have been saved to a default “downloads” folder.
+If you were not asked to specify a folder (usually on your desktop) when downloading your files, then your digital purchases have been saved to a default “downloads” folder.
 If you don’t know where this lives in on your hard drive, you can do one of two things – do a search using a keyword from one of the file names, or download the ebook again using the link we sent you (each ebook or chapter can be downloaded up to 5 times).
 This time when you click on the download link, select the 'Save to disk' option and save the chapter to a folder on your desktop.

 If you have run out of downloads or are still experiencing difficulties, please let us know.

 When using an Apple device, by default the PDF will open in a web browser (like Safari) or using Preview – while this allows you to view the guide, it does not automatically save a copy.

 After opening the guides on your device (iPad, iPad Mini, iPhone, iTouch), you must still save a copy into your PDF reader app of choice by tapping the screen – this will prompt you to open and save the file using an app (like iBooks, Adobe Reader, Goodreader, Kindle etc).